 Who Should Apply?

-Applications are open to middle and high school educators who work in Jewish day schools, particularly from the mid-west to the western United States.
+JET Institute applications are open to middle and high school educators who work in Jewish day schools, particularly from the mid-west to the western United States.
 Each school is encouraged to send two or more teachers.
 The CJM seeks applicants who are already versed or interested in the use of technology in their classroom and are looking to broaden their skills and expand their support.

 The 2014 institute is limited to 25 participants.
 Priority will be given to schools that demonstrate institutional support for facilitating technology integration as well as day schools in the western United States.